2024

 Department of Health and Social Care

-Concerns summary Inadequate social care and community health provision lead to delayed hospital discharges, causing ED crowding and systemic ambulance delays.
+Concerns summary (AI summary) Inadequate social care and community health provision lead to delayed hospital discharges, causing ED crowding and systemic ambulance delays.
 There is no single organization responsible for ensuring sufficient social care or overseeing patient safety risks from these delays.

 Margaret Maycroft